ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 ## Header

-All Roughtime messages start with a header.
-The first four bytes of the header is the uint32 number of tags N, and hence of (tag, value) pairs.
+As illustrated in {{figmessage}}, the first four bytes of the header is the uint32 number of tags N, and hence of (tag, value) pairs.
+The following 4\*(N-1) bytes are offsets, each a uint32, and the last 4\*N bytes in the header are tags.

-The following 4\*(N-1) bytes are offsets, each a uint32.
-The last 4\*N bytes in the header are tags.
-Offsets refer to the positions of the values in the message values section.
-All offsets MUST be multiples of four and placed in increasing order.
-The first post-header byte is at offset 0.
-The offset array is considered to have a not explicitly encoded value of 0 as its zeroth entry.
+The offsets array is considered to have a not explicitly encoded value of 0 as its zeroth entry.
+Its members refer to the positions of the tag values in the message values section.
+All offsets are multiples of four.

+The members of the offsets and tags arrays, as well as the message values section are sorted in ascending order by the tag's numeric value.
+As a consequence, the offset array is also sorted in ascending order.
+A tag MUST NOT appear more than once in a header.

+The first post-header byte, i.e. the first byte of the message values section, is at offset 0.
 The value associated with the ith tag begins at offset[i] and ends at offset[i+1]-1, with the exception of the last value which ends at the end of the message.
-Values may have zero length.
+Values MAY have zero length.
 All lengths and offsets are in bytes.

-Tags MUST be listed in the same order as the offsets of their values and be sorted in ascending order by numeric value.
-A tag MUST NOT appear more than once in a header.

 # Protocol Details {#protocol-details}